open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

-ConsistentProbabilityBased sampler, to ensure statistically valid outcomes, using a test suite included in this specification, so that users and consumers of OpenTelemetry `tracestate` can be assured of accurate span counts in a span-to-metrics pipeline.
+ConsistentProbabilityBased sampler, to ensure statistically valid outcomes, using a test suite included in this specification, so that users and consumers of OpenTelemetry `tracestate` can be assured of accurate span counts in a Span-to-metrics pipeline.

 ### Context invariants